Year in Review - 2012

 - Two New No Discharge Areas Approved - In June, EPA approved the state's proposal to designate the Massachusetts portion of Mount Hope Bay as a vessel No Discharge Area, prohibiting the discharge of any treated or untreated boat sewage in a nine-square-mile portion of Mount Hope Bay that includes the Taunton River up to the Center/Elm St. Bridge on the border of Dighton and Berkley, as well as the Lee and Cole Rivers up to their respective Route 6 bridges.
 (The Rhode Island portion of Mount Hope Bay was previously designated as an NDA.)
 In July, the South Cape Cod and Islands NDA was also approved by EPA, covering an 807-square-mile area south of Cape Cod and surrounding Nantucket and Martha's Vineyard.
 For current maps and more on NDAs, see CZM's NDA website .

 - Nearly $800,000 in CPR Grants Awarded to Coastal Communities - Through two grant rounds in 2012, CZM awarded almost $800,000 in Coastal Pollutant Remediation (CPR) Grants to coastal communities to reduce pollution from road runoff, boat sewage, and other nonpoint sources.
-As further described in this EEA Press Release, the Fiscal Year (FY) 2012 winning projects are:
+The Fiscal Year (FY) 2012 winning projects are:

 - Duxbury - $121,386 for phase one of a project to install three systems that will capture and filter stormwater discharging to Kingston Bay and The Nook.